pymupdf/PyMuPDF-Optional-Material/docs/rect.rst

 **Example 7 -- inline operations:**

-Replace a rectangle with its transformation by the inverse of a matrix-like object:
+Replace a rectangle with its transformation by the inverse of a :data:`matrix_like` object:

 >>> r /= (1, 2, 3, 4, 5, 6)